xbach/docs/docs/trezor-faq/_sources/overview.rst.txt

 Which operating systems and devices support TREZOR?
 ---------------------------------------------------

-There is full support for Windows, OS X (version 10.8 and higher) and Linux.
+There is full support for Windows (version 7 and higher), OS X (version 10.8 and higher) and Linux.
 You can also use your TREZOR with Android devices which have USB On-The-Go (aka USB Host).

 Which wallets are compatible with TREZOR hardware?
 --------------------------------------------------